Kneaded That

 Instructions

-• Step 1: Preheat oven to 350F.
-In a medium mixing bowl, mix dry ingredients: oats, cinnamon, salt, and flaxseed meal.
+• Preheat the oven to 350°F. In a medium mixing bowl, stir together the oats, cinnamon, salt, and flaxseed meal.

-• Step 2: To the same bowl, add mashed banana, egg, peanut butter, maple syrup (optional), and sourdough discard.
+• To the same bowl, add the mashed banana, egg, peanut butter, maple syrup (if using), and sourdough discard.

-• Step 4: Scoop onto a prepared baking sheet and use a fork to lightly press them flat (these will not rise or spread!)
-Bake for 14-15 minutes.
+• Scoop onto a prepared baking sheet and use a fork to lightly press each cookie flat — these will not rise or spread.
+Bake for 14–15 minutes.

 Notes

-1. Don't forget to press down your cookies before baking as these won't rise or spread!
+1. Don't forget to press the cookies flat before baking — they won't rise or spread!

-2. Make sure you only use a very ripe banana (lots of brown spots and a thin peel).
+2. Use a very ripe banana (lots of brown spots, thin peel) for the best natural sweetness.

 More All Recipes